intersystems/cms0057-sample-deploy/README.md

 ### iam-services-config.JSON

 Required for IAM.
 A JSON file that contains IAM settings information.
 Edit this file to identify each Payer Services component that you deploy as one of the "services".

+ - The `url` of the service should be a FQDN pointing to the solution component container.
+ - Under each service, you may add one or more routes to match requests:
+   - Each route should have its unique `name` and `paths`(as a prefix in IAM-redirected endpoint, e.g. unique instance name)
+   - Use `https` for `protocol`, and set `strip path` to `true`.

 ## sample_configs